amboxer21/File/README.md

 # fileopts Gem
 A ruby Gem written in the C programming language using Ruby's C programming API.
-A fast way to find out the size of a file.
+This is a version of the File class that uses singleton methods.

 [**METHODS**]
 * size